Mohini Bhardwaj: Eponymous skill

 Bhardwaj was the first gymnast to perform the full-twisting Pak Salto, and it is named after her in the Code of Points.

 Post-retirement

 Bhardwaj owns OOA Gymnastics in Bend, Oregon, where she coaches, and has also worked with Olympic hopeful gymnasts at Dan Alch Camp of Champions in Anchorage, Alaska.
 She became interested in CrossFit in 2016, enjoying the weightlifting aspect of training, and began competing in weightlifting in 2018.

-She is married to Olympic gymnast Shane de Freitas who competed for Barbados in the 1996 Olympics.
+She is married to Shane de Freitas.
 They have one son, Tristen, who was born in 2009.